Pinheadandrew/SolidOfRevolutionGUI/README.md

 # SolidOfRevolutionGUI
-A research project that visually depicts solids of revolution, an application of integral calculus, using MATLAB
+A research project with the aim of visually depicting solids of revolution, an application of integral calculus, using MATLAB.
+Sokol Faculty-Student Research 2017-2018.